fernandoabolafio/pelladaApp/README.md

-# parkmeister
+# Pellada
-This is the main development branch for parkmeister!
+This is the main development branch for Pellada!